lyngon/redgrease/docs/source/quickstart.rst

 All the Redis Gears magic is hidden in this function decorator, and it does a couple of important things:

 - It embeds the function in a :class:`.CommandReader` Gear function.
-- It ensures that the function is redgistered on our Redis server(s).
+- It ensures that the function is registered on our Redis server(s).
 - It captures the relevant requirements, for the function to work.
 - It ensures that we only register this function once.
 - It creates a new function, with the same name, which when called, triggers the corresponding registered Gear function, and returns the result from the server.